jaytan3966/UCSB-Dine-In/README.md

 ## MVP Features

+Potential idea for format: When displaying the menu items for the day, be able to click on each item to access the reviews for those items.
+Maybe also have an option to got a page with all the possible menu items listed so u can see reviews for all items, even the unavailable ones.

 ### Reviews

 Allow users to leave reviews of certain food items from the dining halls.
 These reviews should be added to the database